TechPizzaDev/FortressCraftMap/README.md

 # FCPrototypeMap
-Prototype of a web map for FortressCraft
+Prototype of a web map mod for FortressCraft

 ### Main Roadmap
 - [x] Basic rendering